dcervenkov/presentation-timer/README.md

 # Presentation Timer

 A browser based timer useful mainly for presentations.
-It provides a simple uncluttered interface that is controlled by a couple of keyboard keys.
+It provides a simple uncluttered interface that is controlled either by a couple of keyboard keys or touchscreen gestures.
 It requires a fairly modern browser as it uses HTML5's fullscreen API.

 ### Usage